 By Maria Liu Wong

 Maria Liu Wong serves as Dean of City Seminary of New York in Harlem, NYC.
-She leads a women’s fellowship group and a newcomers’ Beta group with her husband Tony, and volunteers in the children’s ministry at Redeemer Presbyterian Church Downtown.
-Her research focuses on urban theological education, women and leadership, immigrant youth, diversity, and action research.
-She lives in the Lower East Side with her husband and three energetic little New Yorkers, and enjoys creating ways to make time and space for students, faculty (and herself!) to learn from and with each other.
+She also leads a women’s fellowship group and volunteers in the children’s ministry at Redeemer Presbyterian Church Downtown.
+She graduated from Teachers College, Columbia University this spring, and her dissertation focused on women and leadership in global Christian theological education.
+She lives in the Lower East Side with her husband and three energetic little New Yorkers, volunteers on the School Leadership Team at her younger son’s school, and enjoys creating ways to make time and space for students, faculty (and herself!) to learn from and with each other.